-Young fruit trees should be pruned to begin developing a strong structure of the main or scaffold limbs.
-This will help prevent limb breakage over the years when the scaffolds carry a heavy fruit load.
-Apple, apricot, cherry, plum and pear trees generally are trained using the central leader system.
+Apple and pear trees generally are trained using the central leader system.
 The growth pattern for these trees is for a center branch to be dominant and to grow straight up.
-Peach and nectarine trees are normally pruned using the open center method because they do not have a strong tendency for one shoot or branch to dominate the growth of other shoots or branches.
+Peach, cherry and nectarine trees are normally pruned using the open center method because they do not have a strong tendency for one shoot or branch to dominate the growth of other shoots or branches.
 In this system, the tree is pruned to a vase-like pattern with no central leader.